At Ian's Place, Part II - in which there is Angry Lipstick

 The response was a picture of the loveseat arm, clearly burned in two places, very much looking cigarette-sized.
 No words; not in the email, nothing in my mind.

 And then I brought the thing around to me: I, too, had violated Ian's trust.
 I'd plastered graffiti across his worn wood floor and then covered it up, like a punk.
-Here I thought I was doing the adult thing - promoting myself, budgeting, collaborating with another professional to utilise empty space.
+I'd come at this arrangement under the guise of doing the adult thing - promoting myself, budgeting, collaborating with another professional to utilise empty space.
 Why was I always like this, not calculating all the way across the equals-sign?
 I could feel that octopode's eye, 3000 miles away and through the carpet.
 J'accuse.

 I'd need a different place to stay next time I was on the West Coast.
 Maybe I'd have to stop living this way - that thought unnerved me.
 Now I felt shunned, no longer allowed at the cool kids' table.
 We can't have that, I told myself.
 I might choose to give up bi-coastal life, but that edict wasn't going to be foisted on me.
 Still, I felt a sickness in the pit of my stomach: somebody had been there.
 It was clear as two burns in leather.